integrativemicrobiomesciences-lab/integrativemicrobiomesciences-lab.github.io/_members/MU-Andre.md

 Andre has authored 30 publications to date in journals such as *Nature Communications*, *Nature Reviews Microbiology*, and *Microbiome* – all with the common themes of microbiome sciences at the leading-edge of integrating techniques from different disciplines and omic platforms, defining future directions of research.

+### Affiliations

+*Senior Lecturer & Laboratory Head*
+**Monash University**
+*Head, Integrative Microbiome Sciences Laboratory* Department of Biochemistry and Molecular Biology.
+Biomedicine Discovery Institute
+Discovery Programs: *Infection*; and *Metabolism, diabetes, and obesity*

+*Leader*
+**Centre to Impact AMR**

+*Honorary Research Fellow*
+**University of Melbourne**
+Department of Microbiology and Immunology, at The Peter Doherty Institute for Infection and Immunity